o3-shop/wave-theme/README.md

 *Wave* is a responsive theme for all O3-Shop editions.
 Theme is built on the top of [Flow theme](https://gitlab.o3-shop.com/o3/flow-theme).

-## Branch Compatibility

-* master branch is compatible with O3-Shop compilation master
-* b-1.x branch is compatible with O3-Shop compilation 6.1, 6.2 and 6.3

 ## Installation
 If you want to extend the theme you need to clone the repository (see section development) as some soures are ignored on composer installation.

 ### Step 1: Get the source code